Jack the Ripper in fiction: Film

 Night After Night After Night (1969) was a low-budget production that cast a high court judge (played by Jack May) as a demented copycat Ripper who attacks prostitutes in London's Soho.
 Throughout the 1970s and 1980s tenuous links with the Ripper case were introduced into films for commercial reasons; sexploitation horror movies Blade of the Ripper (1970), The Ripper of Notre Dame (1981) and The New York Ripper (1982) have little relation to the Ripper beyond the title.
 The Ripper of Notre Dame was directed and co-written by Jesús Franco, whose Jack the Ripper (1976) stars Klaus Kinski as a murderous doctor whose mother was a prostitute.
 What the Swedish Butler Saw (1975), in which Jack the Ripper hides in a photographic studio, is little more than softcore pornography.
 Thrillers Jack the Mangler of London (1973), Fear City (1984), Night Ripper (1986) and Jack's Back (1988) received poor reviews, as did the Japanese pink film Assault!
 Jack the Ripper.
 Edge of Sanity (1989) is lent "post-Psycho gravitas" by the casting of Anthony Perkins as "Dr Jekyll" and his alter-ego "Jack Hyde", but was still condemned by critics "as a tasteless exercise".
 The Dolph Lundgren vehicle Jill the Ripper (2000) reverses the traditional genders of victims and villains, with a female Ripper and male victims.

 In Time After Time (1979), based on the novel of the same title, Jack escapes in a time machine to modern-day San Francisco and is pursued by H. G. Wells.
 The pursuer was originally slated to be Robert Louis Stevenson in a link to the author of Strange Case of Dr Jekyll and Mr Hyde, but he was written out in favour of Wells.
 In Bridge Across Time (1985), starring David Hasselhoff, Jack's spirit is transported to Arizona in a cursed stone from London Bridge.
 In The Ripper (1985), his spirit is instead concealed in a cursed ring.
 Ripper Man (1994) depicts a killer who believes himself to be the reincarnation of George Chapman, who was suspected of being Jack the Ripper after his arrest and execution for murder in 1903.

+The 2002 anime film Detective Conan: The Phantom of Baker Street has a premise set around a virtual reality video game with life or death stakes where the identity of Jack the Ripper must be uncovered in order to beat the stage of the game.
+It's revealed that a wealthy tech developer who was involved with the game is actually a direct descendant of Jack the Ripper and committed a murder to cover up the truth about his bloodline, though ultimately he is caught and arrested and Conan and another boy beat Jack the Ripper and survive a train crash in the setting of Charing Cross Station.